dhoconno/nvd/README.md

 - [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/)
 - [Apptainer](https://apptainer.org/docs/admin/main/installation.html)
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/)
 - The `resources.zst` archive containing NCBI BLAST `core-nt`, NCBI STAT databases, a taxonomic rank database, and a taxonomic list of the subtree of human-infecting virus families.
-Get this from DHO.
+The `resources.20240830.zst` version contains `core-nt` downloaded from NCBI on 2024-08-03, the STAT tree index downloaded 2024-08-30, the STAT tree filter.dbss and associated annotations downloaded 2024-08-30, `gettax.sqlite` downloaded on 2024-08-30, and a `human_viruses_taxlist.txt` created on 2024-09-05.
 - The `workflow` folder containing the Snakemake workflow and associated python scripts
 - A `config` folder containing a `config.yaml` file specifying runtime variables and the samples to be analyzed.
 You also need to get the LabKey API Key, LabKey username, and LabKey password information from DHO for LabKey integration.